 Dr. James P. Comer, Yale University

-What are the best ways to remove this hindrance and get to the heart of authentic feedback which you can use to engage your stakeholders and improve your school?
+What are the best ways to silence this cacophony and get to the heart of authentic feedback which you can use to engage your stakeholders and improve your school?

-A. Build an environment in which students excel through creating a welcoming space.
+A. Have you built an environment in which students excel through creating a welcoming space?
 Students thrive in a comfortable learning environment.
-Think: does your classroom space promote positive risk taking, celebrating diversity by listening to all voices?
+Think: does your classroom space promote positive risk-taking, celebrating diversity by listening to all voices?

 B. Teachers, your heroes, ever present in the school building.
-Bringing in the support structures for teachers to make suggestions and safely bounce ideas off each other in an online platform helps to relax barriers to authentic feedback.
+Have you brought in the support structures for teachers to make suggestions and safely bounce ideas off each other?
+Maybe in an online platform helps to relax barriers to authentic feedback?

 C. Families love the chance to provide feedback as often as possible.
-Yet, many schools create the structures to “hear” feedback, and then ignore the results.
-An enormous complaint, identified in a 2000 study, states that one group of parents, “would only work with teachers [and administration] who respected and valued their children.”
+Yet, many schools create the structures to “hear” feedback and then ignore the results.
+Are you guilty of this?

 Here’s what you can do about it today: